avis-router/avis/trunk/c/README.txt

 platforms/
-  gnu_automake/               For building under GNU automake. macosx/                     For building on Mac OS X Xcode 3.1. windows/
+  gnu_automake/               For building under GNU automake. macosx/                     For building on Mac OS X Xcode 3.1. windows/                    For building on Microsoft Windows
-    vc2005/                   For building on Windows under Visual Studio 2005.
+                              under Visual Studio 2005.

 Building The Client Library